Differentiable Cosmological Simulation with Adjoint Method: Forward Simulation

 \subsection{Time Integration}

 $N$-body particles move by the following equations of motion

-We use the \texttt{FastPM} time stepping \citep{FastPM}, designed to reproduce the first order Lagrangian perturbation theory, also known as the Zel'dovich approximation (hereafter ZA), in the linear regime.
+We use the \texttt{FastPM} time stepping \citep{FastPM}, designed to reproduce in the linear regime the linear Lagrangian perturbation theory, i.e., the 1LPT as the first order in \eqref{lpt}, also known as the the Zel'dovich approximation (hereafter ZA).
 We present a simplified derivation below.

 $N$-body simulations integrate \eqref{eom} in discrete steps (\autoref{fig:loop}), typically with a symplectic integrator that updates $\vx$ and $\vp$ alternately.
 From $t_a$ to $t_b$,

 which are named the drift and kick operators, respectively.
 In the second equalities of each equation we have introduced two time-dependent functions $G_D$ and $G_K$.
 As approximations, they have been taken out of the integrals together with $\vp$ and $\vnabla\varphi$ at some intermediate representative time $t_c$.
 We can make the approximation more accurate by choosing $G_D$ to have a time dependence closer to that of $\vp$.
 Likewise for $\vnabla\varphi$ and $G_K$.
 However, in most codes $G_D$ and $G_K$ are simply set to 1 \citep{QuinnEtAl1997}, lowering the accuracy when the number of time steps are limited.